-The commentary of the cover
+The cover of the month

-The Fulfilment of Scripture by Pierre-Marie Dumont
+Contemplating The Mystery of the Incarnation by Pierre-Marie Dumont